MMquant/Miscellaneous/README.md

 # Miscellaneous
-Various subsidiary tools used for financial data analysis
+Various subsidiary tools used for financial data analysis.

 Contents: